-Our library at The National Archives is open to the public for browsing and reference only.
+Our reference library at The National Archives contains over 65,000 printed and online sources.
+It is open to the public for browsing and reference only.
 The opening times are the same as for the reading rooms.

 Our library collection complements our archive holdings.
 The best way to search our collection is to go to our library catalogue.
 Search by name of author, title or keyword.
 If you have an enquiry about our library holdings, contact us.